 This bill amends various sections of Oklahoma law related to obscenity and child sexual abuse material, specifically updating the terminology from "child pornography" to "child sexual abuse material."
-It introduces new definitions and clarifies the elements of felony and misdemeanor offenses associated with the production, distribution, and possession of such materials.
-The bill also establishes penalties for violations, including imprisonment and fines, and allows for civil actions against individuals who produce or distribute unlawful pornography lacking serious literary, artistic, educational, political, or scientific value.
+It introduces new definitions and clarifies existing ones, including the definition of "unlawful pornography," which encompasses a range of sexually explicit depictions.
+The bill also establishes a severability clause, ensuring that if any part of the law is found unconstitutional, the remaining provisions will still stand.
+Additionally, it allows for civil actions against individuals who produce or distribute unlawful pornography lacking serious literary, artistic, educational, political, or scientific value, with specified penalties for violations.

 Statutes affected: